werneazc/cgra-systemc/README.md

 - [gSysC](https://github.com/werneazc/gsysc.git) library
 - Qt5 libraries installed at the development host-PC
-- Linux CMD-line variable `GSYSC_ROOT` pointing to the root directory of your gSysC clone.
+- Linux CMD-line variable `GSYSC_ROOT` pointing to the root directory of your gSysC clone and `SYSTEMC_LIBRARIES` pointing to library file of SystemC.

 ### Usability

 Please add the following option to your CMake configuration command: `DGSYSC_ENABLED=ON`.
 The project will be compiled with GUI support.
 If one of the compile [targets](#architecture-variants) is started from Linux CMD, the GUI opens automatically.
-On can browse the module hirarchy as well as performing a step-by-step simulation and observe the state of individual signals in a signal browser.
+One can browse the module hierarchy as well as performing a step-by-step simulation and observe the state of individual signals in a signal browser.